TeachBooks/.github/CONTRIBUTING.md

 In case you feel like you’ve made a valuable contribution, but you don’t know how to write or run tests for it, or how to generate the documentation: don’t let this discourage you from making the pull request; we can help you!
 Just go ahead and submit the pull request, but keep in mind that you might be asked to append additional commits to your pull request.

-## You want to test your GitHub workflow
-To be written

-## You want to test your Sphinx extension
-To be written

-## You want to make a release for a sphinx extension
-To be written

 ## You want to publish your tool to PyPi
 You can publish your package to PyPI by making use of GitHub Actions.
 This involves multiple steps.